egemenimre/satmad/docs/utils/timeinterval.rst

 List of time intervals: The :class:`.TimeIntervalList` Class
 ------------------------------------------------------------------

+The :class:`.TimeIntervalList` usually will not be generated explicitly by a user, except, for example, as an external constraint such as the durations when a groundstation is not available.
+Usually such lists are results of certain analyses such as eclipse intervals for a location on ground or different attitude profiles for a satellite.

 The :class:`.TimeIntervalList` class stores the :class:`.TimeInterval` objects as well as another `TimeInterval` to represent the bounds of the validity of this list.
 If this validity interval is not defined explicitly, then it is assumed to start with the beginning of the first `TimeInterval` and end with the end of the final `TimeInterval`.

+Operations such as :meth:`.TimeIntervalList.intersection` and :meth:`.TimeIntervalList.union`
+are also possible for two `TimeIntervalList` objects.
+As a `TimeIntervalList` is defined for a certain validity interval, the union or intersection of two `TimeIntervalList` objects will yield another `TimeIntervalList` that is only valid for the intersection of validity of these two intervals.

 Any interval within the list can be queried through :meth:`.TimeIntervalList.get_interval` method.
-Similarly, the `TimeInterval` that keeps the interval of validity can be queried through :meth:`.TimeIntervalList.validity_interval` method.
+Similarly, the `TimeInterval` that keeps the interval of validity can be queried through :meth:`.TimeIntervalList.valid_interval` property.

-The :class:`.TimeIntervalList` usually will not be generated explicitly by a user, except, for example, as an external constraint such as the durations when a groundstation is not available.
-Usually such lists are results of certain analyses such as eclipse intervals for a location on ground or different attitude profiles for a satellite.

 The `TimeIntervalList` will yield a new, inverted (or complementing) version of itself through the :meth:`.TimeIntervalList.invert` method.
 For example, for a single interval of `[t0, t1]` in a validity interval `[T0,T1]`, the inverted interval list would be `[T0,t0]` and `[t1,T1]`.
 If there are no intervals, the inverse becomes the entire validity interval.

 Reference/API
 -------------